 Discussion.
 A recent article written by Peralta-Maraver & Rezende (2021) demonstrates that smaller ectotherms (including fish) can maintain higher body temperatures than larger ones but for shorter times.
 The article also demonstrates that, with increasing size, thermal death occurs at lower metabolic rates.
 Like the manuscript submitted by the authors, the article of Peralta-Maraver & Rezende reveals important mechanisms behind the pattern of size reduction under warming.
 I think the authors should discuss whether the findings of Peralta-Maraver & Rezende support, complement, or contradict their results.

 As we write on line 73, the underlying mechanisms behind the TSR are not well understood.
-TSR describes the change in size-at-age or life stage with warming and is one of several rules/patterns/hypotheses that could partly explain why ectotherm populations are predicted to shrink (usually, what is meant is a decline in mean or adult size).
+TSR describes the change in size-at-age or life stage with warming and is one of several rules/patterns that could partly explain why ectotherm populations are predicted to shrink (usually, what is meant is a decline in mean or adult size).
 The paper by Peralta-Maraver & Rezende shows that size-dependent heat tolerance could contribute to changes in size-distribution (and hence the broader question about shrinking).
 But, this is an abundance-at-size change, rather than the size-at-age change that we focus on.
 Even though the finding is very interesting, we find it hard to motivate including this paper and a discussion around it since we already have an extensive bibliography (111 references), and it concerns a slightly different topic.

 Peralta-Maraver, T. & Rezende, E., L. Heat tolerance in ectotherms scales predictably